 Much of the pioneer work in family and local community emergency planning has already been done.
 Models exist that most communities can adapt to their own situation.
 Programs such as MYN – Map Your Neighborhood – have been implemented in several communities in Washington state.
 These folks did the heavy lifting for us and have neighborhood tool kits available to download.
 It’s really good stuff.

 In a large-scale emergency, there are things you and your family need to know.
 Where will you meet?
 Who in your neighborhood has medical training?
 Who has a generator, water filter, pump, chainsaw?
 Who can shelter the very young while parents are engaged in response?
 There are homes with bedridden elderly, disabled kids, perhaps a daycare or school.
 Where are they?
 Who will check on whom?
 (This is a perfect task for older kids in teams.)
 Cooperation, the pooling of resources, and specific skills is far superior to individual hiding and hoarding.
+For instance, there are special alert systems that can greatly improve the safety of seniors in medical emergencies when they are home alone that could alert the community as a whole that there is someone in need of medical assistance.

 While you’re at it, check out GetEmergencyPrepared.com with its great preparedness lists including emergency food, medical supplies and other gear you should have on hand.
 I promise it wont make you a paranoid survivalist to think about these things.